mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 _Kipnu, you idiot._

 I contemplated changing my mind, following Kipnu to Ulukoma to live out our last days together.
 Surely Fajro would find someone else just as capable, wouldn't he?
-I imagined someone else .
+I imagined someone else in that capsule, staying calm, trying to make sense of whatever was out there.

 "I request a condition if I am to go to Holrag," I said to the magistrate.